-- hearings.
-Certificate of compliance exemplars appear in the appendix to these procedures. - 2.
-Florida Rule of General Practice and Judicial Administration 2.530, which governs the use of communication technology in court proceedings.
-Failure to comply with Rule 2.530 will generally result in denial of requests to conduct hearings or trials, in whole or in part, by way of communication technology.

-B. Setting Hearings

-- 1. Request sufficient time.
-Hearing time will be divided equally between the sides (and when a side has more than one party, equally within the side) and the Court will reserve a portion of time for ruling.
-Hearings that cannot be completed within the allotted time will generally be rescheduled for a later date. - 2.
+- 3. Florida Rule of General Practice and Judicial Administration 2.530, which governs the use of communication technology in court proceedings.
+Failure to comply with Rule 2.530 will generally result in denial of requests to conduct hearings or trials, in whole or in part, by way of communication technology. - B. Setting Hearings - 1.
+Request sufficient time.
+Hearings will not be permitted to exceed to secured time.
+Hearing time will be divided equally between the sides (and when a side has more than one party, equally within the side) and the Court will reserve a portion of time for ruling. - 2.
 Hearing time may be obtained by using the aiCalendar as follows: - a.
-Go to ninthcircuit.org, Available Hearing Times and select Osceola Civil Division 20 from the menu at the bottom of the page.
+Go to ninthcircuit.org, Available Hearing Times and select Osceola Civil Division 22 from the menu at the bottom of the page.
 Choose from available hearing times.
 For requests exceeding 15 minutes, combine consecutive timeslots.
-Any hearing requests for longer than one (1) hour must be approved by the Court by appearing during ex parte/short matters or by email to division20b@ocnjcc.org detailing the reason for the time requested. - b.
+Hearing requests for longer than one (1) hour must be approved by the Court by appearing during ex parte/short matters or by email to 22osceola@ninthcircuit.org detailing the reason for the excess time requested. - b.
 Coordinate the date with opposing counsel and any self-represented parties. - c.
-Contact the Judicial Assistant by email at division20b@ocnjcc.org for the hearing to be added to the docket.
-All counsel and any self-represented parties must be included on the email to the Judicial Assistant. - d.
-The hearing request must include: - 1) Date and time being requested for the hearing; - 2) Case number; - 3) Style of the case; - 4) Names of the attorneys (or self represented litigants when applicable); - 5) Title of the motion(s) to be heard and the date the motion was filed; - 6) Amount of time requested for the hearing; - 7) Date and manner of the required meet and confer; - e.
-The email to the Judicial Assistant must specifically indicate counsel's compliance with the "meet and confer" requirement of Administrative Order 2012-03-01, except in the case of hearings on motions for injunctive relief without notice, (judgment on the pleadings, summary judgment, and certification of a class action).
-An exchange of emails or letters is not sufficient conferral.
-The email must either: - i.
-Describe the manner (i.e., in person, by telephone, or by communication technology) and date of the parties' "meet and confer"; or ii.
-Identify of at least three dates on which an attorney of record or self represented party unsuccessfully attempted to confer and the means by which the attempts were made.
+Contact the Judicial Assistant by email at 22osceola@ninthcircuit.org for the hearing to be added to the docket.
+All counsel and any self-represented parties must be included on the email to the Judicial Assistant.
+Hearing time is not confirmed until the Judicial Assistant emails confirmation of the hearing.